benlowry/pgweb-app/readme.md

     UUID_ENCODING_CHARACTERS="z8dFg..."

 A single Redis counter is used as the source of ID integers.
-Many parts of the dashboard generate IDs so the sequence might be #1 = userid #2 = sessionid.
+Many parts of the dashboard generate IDs so the first might be for a userid, the second a sessionid and the third a recovery token.
 The sequence can be made fuzzier with ENV variables:

     ID_SEED: 0
     ID_MINIMUM_INCREASE: 1